HNLMS O 10

-O 10 was a patrol submarines of the Royal Netherlands Navy.
+O 10 was a patrol submarine of the Royal Netherlands Navy.
 The ship was built by Nederlandsche Scheepsbouw Maatschappij shipyard in Amsterdam.

 Service history

 The submarine was ordered on 9 August 1921 and laid down in Amsterdam at the shipyard of Nederlandsche Scheepsbouw Maatschappij on 24 December 1923.
 The launch took place on 30 July 1925.
 On 1 September 1926 the ship was commissioned in the Dutch navy.